Passion fruit, otherwise known as Passiflora edulis, has recently become a trend among those who are health-conscious.

 The ripe yellow skin of this variety of passion fruit illuminates with a brightness that demands attention.

-This type is slightly bigger than the purple version and has an extremely sweet taste with an almost nonexistent hint of tartness.
-Incorporate it into juice or top off cocktails for captivating garnishes!
+Yellow passion fruits are slightly bigger than the purple version and have an extremely sweet taste with an almost nonexistent hint of tartness.
+Incorporate it into juice or top-off cocktails for captivating garnishes!

 Boasting an impressive 8-inch diameter, this is the most voluminous type of passion fruit.
 With its greenish-yellow exterior and slightly sweet taste, it's no surprise that people use succulent flesh to make juice or as a component in desserts.

 Grenadilla is what this particular variety of fruit is referred to.
-It has a greenish-yellow hue when ripe, and its distinctive sweet yet tart flavor makes it perfect for use in jams, desserts, as well as juices.
+It has a greenish-yellow hue when ripe, and its distinctive sweet yet tart flavor makes it perfect for use in jams, desserts, and juices.

 With its elongated and slender form, the yellow-green skin of this fruit gives it a charming, unique look.
 Its alluring sweetness with subtle hints of banana makes for an ideal ingredient in juice or topping for sweet treats.